davidatingenuity/winston-sqlite3/README.md

   password: '<null by default>',
   filename: '<path to your sqlite db file.
 For example: content/data/biphub-dev.sqlite3>',
-  tableName: '<specify name of table that you want to generate inside sqlite3>' })
+  tableName: '<specify name of table that you want to generate inside sqlite3>'
+  dbLock: <provide an instance of async-lock to use as a database access lock>,
+  dbLockName: '<name for database lock. defaults to dblock if not provided>' })

 winston.log('info', 'Hello distributed log files!')